HW 3: Trees and Objects

 Tim has been invited to give a talk at Woolsthorpe Manor, the famous location where Isaac Newton reportedly came up with the law of gravity.
 While touring the estate, you pass by the apple tree.
 Tim thinks that inspiration could be found at the top of the tree, but would perhaps be wiser not to make the attempt.
 Exactly how far is it from the top of the tree to the bottom?
 You’ll help by showing Tim a simulation of this idea on HTML trees.

-has_strong_grandchildren should return True if any of the grandchildren of the node at the root of the tree (i.e., children of its children) have the "strong" tag.
-Note that it doesn’t matter whether the root of the tree or any of its children are strong, we only care about the grandchildren. has_strong_grandchildren should take an HTMLTree and return a boolean.
+Task 2: Implement has_strong_grandchildren.
+This function should take an HTMLTree and return a boolean.
+It should return True if any of the grandchildren of the root of the tree have the "strong" tag, and False otherwise.
+Note that it doesn’t matter whether the root of the tree or any of its children are strong, we only care about the grandchildren.

 Part 2: Getting the message